mcellteam/cellblender_tutorials/structured_mols/tutorial.rst

 To get the molecules to form a structure, we'll have to create bonds between some of the components.

-Start by deleting everything from the scene.
+Start by deleting everything from the scene again.
 Then go to the Molecule Structure Tool and click the "chain" button at the right of the top row.

 .. image:: ./images/MolStructTool_0p0.png